 The combat is pretty solid.
 It's a shooter with non-regenerating health, which I like - health is a mistake buffer, not something you drain by trading shots intentionally because you know it'll regenerate.
 It avoids the pick-off slog of Halo because enemies come after you, and more importantly, Combine soldiers can deploy Manhacks (flying drones with spinny blades that chase you) so taking your time will cost you more ammo and health.

 Gunfights with Combine soldiers feel pretty good in VR.
 You have to think a lot about sight lines because they move around the battlefield, and if there are mutiples, they'll often position themselves so it's hard to be covered from all of them.
 If you duck behind cover to avoid fire, you can't peek back out the same side until they're reloading.
 A go-to tactic of mine is to peek out the other side, alternating for each shot.

 I wish headshots made more of a difference.
 I don't know how much it is, but it still seems to take at least 6 pistol headshots to kill a Combine soldier.
-As-is it never feels like headshots are worth aiming for, which removes some depth from the combat.
+It never feels like headshots are worth aiming for, which removes some depth from the combat.

 The "puzzles" are the worst aspect of gameplay.
 I don't think there's a single good one.
 There are 2 categories of bad puzzles here:

 Puzzles that are just a matter of "inspect the environment until you notice this, and as soon as you do you've solved it".

 Most of these are at least reasonably solvable, but there are several Guide Dang Its which I shamelessly looked up (and never felt stupid after seeing the solution).
 I think the worst example is this door.
 This is near the end of the game and is the only electricity flow puzzle where timing is a thing.
 The entire rest of the game trained me to think that in electricity flow puzzles, turning power on or off updates the entire grid at the same time.